lains/link_grammar_prolog/README.md

 ### Running unit tests

-Once all database files have been setup, you can run unit tests:
+From the top directory, you can run unit tests:
 ```
-swipl -g "['lgp_lib_test'],go,halt" -t 'halt(1)'
+make check
 ```

 ### Usage